replikativ/replikativ/README.md

 - Visualize repo state.

-# long-term Roadmap
+# Roadmap

 - Atomic cross-CRDT updates.
 - Partially propagate updates and allow them to be delayed and reassembled again to stay atomic?
-- Make usage from JavaScript straightforward (including JSON repository values).
+- Make usage from JavaScript straightforward (including JSON values).
 Browser and nodejs.
 - Passwordless authentication (and authorisation) based on email verification or password and inter-peer trust network as p2p middleware.
 - Implement useful CRDTs from techreview and other papers and ship by default.
 - Allow management of subscriptions of peers.
 - Limit inline value size, avoid pulling huge fetched values in memory.
+Distribute bandwidth between CRDTs.
 - Negotiate middlewares with versioning.
 - Build extendable command and control interface for peers (middleware?).
 - Encryption of transaction with repo key encrypted by userkeys, public key schema, explore pub/private key solutions.
 Maybe metadata signing can work (slowly) on a DHT?